CBID2/tech-writing-contribution/README.md

 - Steps out of order
 - Incorrect git branch creation and push commands
 - Ambiguous or unclear language
+- Incomplete guide
+- Missing images for a better explanation

 ---

-## ✅ How to Contribute
+## ✅ How to Contribute:

+1. Identify an issue within the `BROKEN_GUIDE.md` and create an issue on this repository.
-1. Fork this repo
+2. Fork this repo once the issue is validated and assigned.
-2. Clone it to your local machine
+3. Clone it to your local machine.
-3. Create a new branch (e.g., `@yourUsername/fix/broken-doc`)
+4. Create a new branch (e.g., `@yourUsername/fix/broken-doc`).
-4. Fix the issues in `BROKEN_GUIDE.md`
+5. Fix the issues in `BROKEN_GUIDE.md`.
-5. Push your changes and open a pull request with a clear commit message
+6. Push your changes and open a pull request with a clear commit message

 ---

-## 🧠 Tips
+## 🧠 Tips/resources:

 - Follow the [Google Developer Style Guide](https://developers.google.com/style)
 - Refer to Git/GitHub command guide (https://medium.com/@pranitb10/contributing-to-open-source-a-beginners-guide-to-making-pull-requests-and-mastering-7e2d58613dd6)